 Gallbladder Pain Relief

 Your gallbladder is a small organ located underneath the liver.
-It is responsible for helping the body digest and absorb energy.
-The gallbladder assists by storing bile, produced by the liver, which can break down fat into usable vitamins and nutrients.
+It is responsible for helping the body digest food.
+The gallbladder stores bile which is produced by the liver.
+The bile breaks down fats found in your food into usable vitamins and nutrients.

 A healthy gallbladder results in proper digestive process and nutrient absorption.
-However, when the gallbladder is not functioning properly, whether there is a blockage or not, abdominal pain will appear.
+When the gallbladder is not functioning properly, abdominal pain usually appears.

 Symptoms of a Malfunctioning Gallbladder